CrumpLab/psyc7709_2019/README.md

-# psyc7709
+# psyc73800
-Course website for PSYC 7709  - Using R for Reproducible Research (taught by Matt Crump)
+Course website for Psyc 73800 Cognitive Psychology @ GC of CUNY